mitmedialab/SAR-opal-base/README.md

 - SAR Year 3 study game with Toucan
 - Storybook
 - SAR Year 5 social stories game

+For all versions, you may need to adjust the options in the config file for your setup.

 ### Demo Version